IPA Sub-Styles: Types of India Pale Ale

 The West Coast IPA is like the East Coast IPA because the style is completely regional.
 Aside from that fun fact, West Coast IPAs could not be more different than their East Coast brethren.

-West Coast IPAs emphasize malts, and when they do draw from hop flavors, they prefer the bitter notes over juicy flavors.
+West Coast IPAs place a heavier emphasis on malts and bitter hop flavors.
 No doubt you’ve had one of these incredibly hefty, bitter beers, perhaps even as a Double IPA or IIIPA.
-Yup, we can mix sub-styles.
+Yes, we can mix IPA sub-styles!
 And the sub-style mixing gets even more complex as we continue adding sub-styles.

 Dry Hopped IPA